lamduykhang4869/lamduykhang4869.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: If you want to know a bit about me
 ---

 My name is Lam Duy Khang.
 I have been a student at Ho Chi Minh University of Technology (HCMUT) from 2018.
 The field that I want to pursue now is Computer Vision.